coldshrine/study-notes/books/designing-data-intensive-applications.md

 Partitioning by term can be useful for **range scans**, whereas partitioning on a **hash of the term** gives a more even distribution load.

 The advantage is that it can make reads more efficient: rather than doing **scatter/gather** over all partitions, a client only needs to make a request to the partition containing the term that it wants.
 The downside of a **global index** is that **writes are slower and complicated**.

+# Rebalancing Partitions

+The process of moving load from one node in the cluster to another.

+## Strategies for Rebalancing

+### How Not to Do It: Hash Mod N

+The problem with **mod N** is that if the number of nodes **N** changes, most of the keys will need to be moved from one node to another.

+### Fixed Number of Partitions

+Create many more partitions than there are nodes and assign several partitions to each node.
+If a node is added to the cluster, we can steal a few partitions from every existing node until partitions are fairly distributed once again.

+- The number of partitions does not change, nor does the assignment of keys to partitions.
+- The only thing that changes is the assignment of partitions to nodes.
+- This is used in **Riak**, **Elasticsearch**, **Couchbase**, and **Voldemort**.
+- You need to choose a high enough number of partitions to accommodate future growth—neither too big nor too small.

+### Dynamic Partitioning

+The number of partitions adapts to the total data volume.

+- An empty database starts with an empty partition.
+- While the dataset is small, all writes have to be processed by a single node while the other nodes sit idle.
+- **HBase** and **MongoDB** allow an initial set of partitions to be configured (**pre-splitting**).

+### Partitioning Proportionally to Nodes

+**Cassandra** and **Ketama** make the number of partitions proportional to the number of nodes.

+- Have a fixed number of partitions per node.
+- This approach also keeps the size of each partition fairly stable.

+## Automatic Versus Manual Rebalancing

+Fully automated rebalancing may seem convenient, but the process can overload the network or the nodes and harm the performance of other requests while the rebalancing is in progress.

+It can be good to have a human in the loop for rebalancing.
+You may avoid operational surprises.